Free Help and Support for Consignment Stores

 P.S.
 You will get locked in, especially if you chose a program that pushes a specific credit-card processor.
 You're not going to want to give up the money you spent on the consignment software to switch to an honest vendor.
 You're not going to want to learn another program all over again - when you come to the realization that you were misled.

-• "Exclusions" - Press hard on this issue.
-Ask to be lead to the vendor's webpage where those deviled details are disclosed.
+• Exclusions - Press hard on this issue.
+Ask to be led to the vendor's webpage where those deviled details are disclosed.
 Guess what: Be prepared to find 'full disclosure' after purchase - not before, and expect to have to work hard at rounding up every piece of information that will be important to you!

 We at BCSS could say that we will match any offer out there, but doing so would mean that we would have to raise our prices and start charging service fees.